-As of June 26, 2020, the Company had 125 outstanding U.S. dollar foreign currency forward contracts against Thai baht with an aggregate notional amount of \$125.0 million, one foreign currency contract with notional amount of Canadian dollars 0.6 million and one foreign currency option contract with notional amount of \$1.0 million with maturity dates ranging from July 2020 through January 2021.
+As of June 26, 2020, the Company had 125 outstanding U.S. dollar foreign currency forward contracts against Thai baht with an aggregate notional amount of \$125.0 million, one foreign currency contract with a notional amount of 0.6 million Canadian dollars and one foreign currency option contract with a notional amount of \$1.0 million with maturity dates ranging from July 2020 through January 2021.

-As of June 26, 2020, hedging relationship over foreign currency forward contracts which designated for hedge accounting had been tested to be highly effective based on the performance of retrospective and prospective regression testing.
-During the year ended June 26, 2020, the Company recorded an unrealized gain of \$1.1 million from changes in the fair value of these foreign currency forward contracts, designated as hedging instruments, in other comprehensive income in the consolidated statements of operations and comprehensive income.
-A loss of \$1.6 million was reclassified from AOCI to foreign exchange gain (loss), net, cost of revenues, and selling, general and administrative expenses in the consolidated statements of operations and comprehensive income from the discontinuance of cash flow hedge.
-As of June 26, 2020, the amount in AOCI that is expected to be reclassified into earnings within 12 months as gain of \$2.7 million.
+As of June 25, 2021, the hedging relationship over foreign currency forward contracts which were designated for hedge accounting had been tested to be highly effective based on the performance of retrospective and prospective regression testing.
+As of June 25, 2021, the amount in AOCI that is expected to be reclassified into earnings within 12 months as gain was \$2.7 million.

-During the year ended June 26, 2020, the Company included an unrealized loss of \$1.2 million from changes in fair value of foreign currency forward and option contracts which were not designated for hedge accounting in earnings as foreign exchange gain (loss), net in the consolidated statements of operations and comprehensive income.
+During the year ended June 25, 2021 and June 26, 2020, the Company included an unrealized loss of \$1.5 million and \$1.2 million, respectively, from changes in fair value of foreign currency forward and option contracts which were not designated for hedge accounting in earnings as foreign exchange gain (loss), net in the consolidated statements of operations and comprehensive income.